Green Bay Rockers: 2007 season

 The Green Bay Bullfrogs won the first half of the South Division in the Northwoods League, the first expansion team in the NWL's 14-year history to do so.
 They faced the Eau Claire Express in the first round of the playoffs.
 The Bullfrogs had home field advantage.

 After winning game 1 of the division series in Eau Claire, the Bullfrogs returned to Joannes Stadium and lost games 2 and 3, thus ending an incredible inaugural season in the Northwoods League.
 The team still finished with a league-leading 43–25 overall record that included a then league-record 15-game winning streak, and at one time during the season the Bullfrogs were ranked as high as #2 in the nationally acclaimed "Summer 16", which ranks the top summer collegiate teams in the country.
 Three Bullfrogs players earned Post Season All-Star honors: Kurt Yacko, Danny Meier and Daniel Robertson.
 Robertson was also awarded with NWL CO-MVP honors.
 Field Manager Elliott Strankman was named the NWL Manager of the Year.

 2008 season

 Beginning in the 2008 season, WNFL (1440 AM) became the flagship station for Green Bay Bullfrogs.
 WNFL airs the radio broadcast of each game, as well as 15-minute pre-game and post-game shows.
 The Bullfrogs announcer at the time, Matt Menzl, did the play-by-play.

-The second season for the Bullfrogs was another incredibly successful season.
-The team was in the playoff hunt until the final days of the season and finished with a very respectable record of 35-33.
-Off the field the Bullfrogs continued to build a substantial fan base, setting numerous new attendance records capped off by a huge sell-out crowd of 2,319 (capacity 2,000).
+The second season for the Bullfrogs was considered quite successful.
+The team was eligible for the playoffs until the final days of the season, finishing with a record of 35-33.
+Off the field, the Bullfrogs continued to build a substantial fan base, setting numerous new attendance records capped off by a sell-out crowd of 2,319 (capacity 2,000).